LittleHawk03/alert-testing1/README.md

-# Survey gcp notifacation channel
+# Survey the alert function of google cloud platform and Configuration of Google Cloud Platform

 ## Table of content